mptre/vim-printf/README.md

 FAQ
 ---

-> The default pattern doesn't work for filetype X
+How do I change the pattern for a filetype?

 The pattern used, specified by `b:printf_pattern`, can be altered for a given
 filetype: